bug400/pyilper/INSTALL.md

 Note:
 * Development versions are work in progress and were tested roughly.
 They are not testet on all platforms.
 They may crash and may ruin your data at worst.
-* Beta versions are tested more thoroughly also all supported platforms.
+* Beta versions are tested more thoroughly on all supported platforms.
 They are intended for public testing but should not be used for production.
 * The beta or development versions do not affect the configuration of an already installed production version because a different naming convention is used for the configuration files.

 To obtain more recent development versions of pyILPER download the pyilper-master.zip file again.
 If you are familiar with a git client you can synchronize a local pyilper-master directory with the remote GitHub repository.